Work with Shubham

 Single performance fixes don't compound.
 A workflow does.
 It doesn't need to be elaborate.

-The loop we settled on after the ShipGlobal work:
+The loop we settled on:

-That's it.
+"use client" boundary at a high level, it gets flaggedThat's it.
 No performance sprints.
 No big-bang optimization projects.
 Small, consistent, measured.

 In six months of running this loop, we went from a team that did occasional performance "fixes" to a team where performance kept improving passively because the worst regressions never made it to production.
 For the broader Next.js and React patterns that make this kind of iteration sustainable at scale, building scalable web apps in 2026 is a useful companion read.